toggledbits/MatrixFireFast/README.md

 Just on a whim, I decided to make my own fire simulation using a 44x11 WS2812 matrix I had purchased on Amazon.
 There's plenty of code available to do this, but I just wanted to figure out for myself how to code a nice-looking animation.
 So I ignored all of those other implementations, and just set about failing repeatedly... until I didn't.

 The result is MatrixFireFast.
-You can see it [here on YouTube](https://#).
+It works on any LED matrix supported by [FastLED](http://fastled.io/).
+You can see it [here on YouTube](#).

 I started development with an Arduino Uno and the Adafruit NeoMatrix libarary, and that worked fine as long as I kept the display size down.
 The Uno's RAM topped out at about 11x12, meaning I was using less than 1/4th of the entire matrix width available.
-So when things started to look like they were going to work well, I dug out a Mega 2560, which had enough RAM to contain the entire display.
-But it was still not refreshing fast enough for my taste, so I moved off the Adafruit libraries to FastLED.
+So when things started to look like they were going to work well, I dug out a Mega 2560, which had enough RAM to manage the entire 44x11 display.
+But it was still not refreshing quite fast enough for my taste, so I moved off the Adafruit libraries to FastLED.
 That worked famously, so after some tweaking and a couple of hours playing with it on both Arduino and a NodeMCU/ESP8266, I was satisfied (for the moment).

 The simulation does what I think pretty much everyone does at the most basic level: establishes "heat" near the bottom of the display and percolates it up, reducing the heat as you go.
 To simulate the licking flames of fire, I added random "flares" in the fire that rise from the bottom of the display, and also radiate outward, which I think is really the thing that most improves the effect.